espressif/esp-hosted/docs/MCU_based_host/Getting_started.md

 1) Create a workspace_directory outside of `ESP-Hosted` git cloned directory.
 2) Browse and Open Workspace directory in STM32CubeIDE.
 It will take few seconds to open STM32CubeIDE.
 3) From `Information Center` tab select Start new project from existing STM32CubeMX configuration file, i.e. ioc file option.
 It will take few seconds to open dialog box.
-In STM32CubeMX .ioc file field, browse to `</path/to/esp_hosted>/host/stm32/proj/stm_spi_host.ioc -> Open` and click on `finish` icon.
+In STM32CubeMX .ioc file field, browse to `</path/to/esp_hosted>/host/stm32/proj/stm_spi_host_<ESP_peripheral_hardware>.ioc -> Open` and click on `finish` icon.
 New dialog box will open as Open Associated Perspective, click on `Yes`.
 It may take 2-3 minutes to open.
+ESP_peripheral_hardware currently supported as either ESP32 or ESP32-S2.
-4) Close `stm_spi_host.ioc` tab then close STM32CubeIDE and click on `exit`.
+4) Close `stm_spi_host_<ESP_peripheral_hardware>.ioc` tab then close STM32CubeIDE and click on `exit`.
 5) For Linux and Mac development hosts, In terminal, run
 ```
 $ cd </path/to/esp_hosted>/host/stm32/proj